Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/common/README.md

 and [newCoroutineContext] function to write user-defined coroutine builders that work with these debugging facilities.
 See [DEBUG_PROPERTY_NAME] for more details.

-This module provides a special CoroutineContext type [TestCoroutineCoroutineContext][kotlinx.coroutines.test.TestCoroutineContext] that allows the writer of code that contains Coroutines with delays and timeouts to write non-flaky unit-tests for that code allowing these tests to terminate in near zero time.
-See the documentation for this class for more information.

 # Package kotlinx.coroutines

 General-purpose coroutine builders, contexts, and helper functions.